PrabhjotxSingh/quickshift/TaskList.md

 17. **Implement** analytics dashboards using tools like Tableau or Power BI to monitor platform performance metrics and user engagement (Ibrahim).

 18. **Create** automated scripts for data backup and recovery to ensure data integrity and availability in case of system failures.
+(Asad)

 19. **Integrate** third-party services such as Google Maps API to provide location-based shift listings and improve the matching process.